-I hope by now you or the head of sales has rolled out the compensation plan.
+I hope you or the head of sales has rolled out the compensation plan by now.
 If not, then what the hell are you waiting for?
 Salespeople need to understand how they are being compensated.
-Companies that fail to communicate the compensation plan in the first month of the year tend to lag in comparison to their proactive competitors.
+Companies that fail to communicate the compensation plan in the first month of the year tend to lag compared to their proactive competitors.

-Given your company has already rolled out their plan it is up to you to address your reps questions or concerns.
+Given that your company has already rolled out their plan, you must address your reps’ questions or concerns.

 9. Is Your Sales Team Engaged?